 Also, when you take up a slot but do not show up, that slot becomes unavailable for other students that need/want to earn that same credit.
 When you do not show up, neither of you gets the chance to earn credit.
 We have many participants on the system and all of them want to earn credits; please respect your fellow student and do not sign up for appointments you do not plan to keep.

 We understand that there are extenuating circumstances that warrant you not showing up.
 We simply ask that you try to minimize these occurrences so as to support our ability to continue to provide you with a positive experience in the lab.

-Unfortunately, we do not allow transfer of extra credit.
-The system will ask you to indicate when you create your login ALL the classes that you are enrolled in that are eligible for class credit (it’s on the syllabi!).
+Unfortunately, we do NOT allow the transfer of credit.
+When you create your login, the system will ask you to indicate ALL the MKTG classes that you are enrolled in that are eligible for class credit (it’s on the syllabi!).
 Then when you sign up for each study, you will be asked to indicate in advance which class you’d like to assign credit to; this decision cannot be changed after the fact at any point in time.

-You may be enrolled in more than one class that allows class credit.
+You may be enrolled in more than one class that has the SONA lab participation component.
 As noted above, you are allowed to accrue credits for each of these classes separately.
 When you sign onto the system, make sure to highlight ALL the courses that you are enrolled in that are eligible.
-Then, when you sign up for a particular study you will be asked to indicate which course you’d like to assign credit from that study to.
+Then, when you sign up for a particular study, you will be asked to indicate which course you’d like to assign credit from that study to.
 Once you make this decision, it CANNOT be modified.